nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 Layout classes on these streams will have no effect on the layout.
 Each position in the list will be translated to a position in the grid.

-This layout supports up to 16 OpenTok streams (in a grid).
+This layout supports up to 16 streams (in a grid).

 Streams are included in the layout based on [stream prioritization rules](#stream-prioritization-rules).